Book Today!The clinics are open Monday to Friday, with one Saturday per month

 If you have any questions or concerns directly related to the surgery during the recovery period, please call 905-898-6112 Ext 2, or toll-free at 1-888-668-7722 x387 (Stouffville), 905-688-7722 x3(St. Catharines), 705-734-9882 x2 (Barrie) or 519-966-1118 (Windsor) or 705-478-8233 (North Bay), 289-820-9651 (Welland).
 If there is an emergency after hours, contact your regular veterinarian or emergency hospital.

-We will treat at our clinic, at minimal cost, any post-op complications resulting directly from the surgery .
+We will treat, at minimal cost, any post-op complications resulting directly from the surgery .
 Your regular veterinarian must address illnesses or injuries that are not a direct result of surgery.
 Please call for an appointment as soon as you see cause for concern.
 We cannot be held responsible for complications resulting from failure to follow post-op instructions, or for a contagious disease for which the animal was not previously properly vaccinated.